For each polynomial function, one zero is given. Find all other zeros.

 Solving Proportions

 Solving proportions involves setting two ratios equal to each other to find an unknown value.
-Here, the ratio of force to stretch distance is constant, allowing calculation of the unknown stretch when the force changes.
+Here, the ratio of force to stretch length is constant, so you can set up the proportion 15/8 = 30/x and solve for x to find the new stretch length.

 Recommended video: